How To Better Spend Your Time & Effort

 For some time now, there’s been a growing buzz in the SEO community regarding organic ranking reports.
 The conversation focuses on a significant short list of controversial topics including: accuracy of data, use of tools that violate terms of service to scrape data, necessity for client reporting, and the foundational question: are ranking reports essential for performance monitoring.
 There are strong — and relevant — opinions on both sides of the debate.

-I would like to make the case that SEO experts’ time is better spent focusing on primary results metrics (such as organic traffic and conversions) and only analyzing organic rank/position as it relates to these business results.
+I would like to make the case that SEO (Search Engine Optimization) experts’ time is better spent focusing on primary results metrics (such as organic traffic and conversions) and only analyzing organic rank/position as it relates to these business results.

 The Value Of “Ranking”